• Skip to primary navigation

 Instructions

-• Garnish with reserved garlic mixture.
+• Transfer to a serving bowl and garnish with the reserved garlic mixture.

 • Enjoy this hummus with fresh veggies or your choice of crackers.